Track 1 ///

 assessment (LCA) within the circular bioeconomy framework.

-Short description of the proposed topic:
+description of the proposed topic:

-This special session will focus on recent advances in the
+This special session will focus on

-production and characterization of bioplastics derived from
+recent advances in the production and characterization of

-low-cost and waste-based feedstocks.
-Topics include innovative
+bioplastics derived from low-cost and waste-based feedstocks.

-synthesis routes using agricultural, food, or industrial
+Topics include innovative synthesis routes using agricultural,

-residues; evaluation of biodegradation behavior under different
+food, or industrial residues; evaluation of biodegradation

-environmental conditions (soil, compost, aquatic); and
+behavior under different environmental conditions (soil,

-comparison with conventional plastics and microplastic
+compost, aquatic); and comparison with conventional plastics and

-analysis, techno-economic feasibility, and life cycle assessment
+cost analysis, techno-economic feasibility, and life cycle

-sustainable and circular materials economy.
+support a sustainable and circular materials economy.

 Novelty and motivation:

-This session stands out by integrating low-cost resource
+This session stands out by integrating low-cost resource utilization, biopolymer

-degradation assessment within a single framework.
-While
+innovation, and environmental degradation assessment within a single framework.

-conventional conference sessions often focus separately on
+While conventional conference sessions often focus separately on polymer

-polymer synthesis or waste management, this one bridges these
+synthesis or waste management, this one bridges these domains to explore how

-can be transformed into functional bioplastics with minimal
+inexpensive or waste-derived materials can be transformed into functional

-environmental impact.
+bioplastics with minimal environmental impact.
 It also emphasizes comparative

-biodegradation studies, microplastic substitution potential, and
+biodegradation studies, microplastic substitution potential, and life

-rarely discussed together.
+together.

-By combining these complementary perspectives, the session
+By combining these complementary perspectives, the session provides a unique

-provides a unique platform for researchers and practitioners to
+platform for researchers and practitioners to discuss the full journey—from

-circularity—in support of a more sustainable and
+feedstock to degradation and circularity—in support of a more sustainable and

 resource-efficient materials future.